AntoinePST/Zephyr_Startup/ReadMe.md

 This guide was written, among other things, thanks to the Zephyr **[Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html)**.

+> [!IMPORTANT]
+> This guide presents one method to accomplish the task, though other methods exist.
+You can adapt this approach as you wish.
+The process outlined here is effective and has been tested successfully.

 > [!NOTE]
-> Last update October 2024.
+> Last update December 2024.
 _______________________________________________________________